 Direction

-Behind the Ramsachkircherl, continue to the right past the Alpenhof Murnau, then left into Mühlstraße and from there left again into Kottmüllerallee.
-You will find the Münter-Haus at number 6.
+After the Ramsachkircherl, turn right past the Alpenhof Murnau, then left into Mühlstraße and from there left again into Kottmüllerallee.
+You will find the Münter House at number 6.

 Münter House Murnau

-On 21 August 1909, Gabriele Münter bought the house on Kottmüllerallee.
+Gabriele Münter acquired the house on Kottmüllerallee on 21 August 1909.
 The Murnau landscape, the house itself and its garden became important sources of inspiration for Münter and Kandinsky.
-They often took the view from the window to the church, the castle as well as the mountain range as the motif for their abstract works.
+They often used the view from the window to the church, the castle and the mountain range as the motif for their abstract works.
 Franz Marc, who lived in nearby Sindelsdorf, also visited, as did fellow painter August Macke and composer Arnold Schönberg.

-At the outbreak of the First World War, Münter and Kandinsky fled to Switzerland, as Kandinsky, as a Russian, was counted as part of the enemy camp.
-In November 1914 he returned to Moscow, where he would remain until 1921.
+When the First World War broke out, Münter and Kandinsky fled to Switzerland, as Kandinsky was categorised as a Russian in the enemy camp.
+He returned to Moscow in November 1914, where he remained until 1921.
 Gabriele Münter lived in Sweden and Denmark from 1915 onwards.
 Münter returned to Germany in 1920.
 From 1931 until her death, the painter lived in the Murnau house again, from 1936 with her partner, the art historian Johannes Eichner.
-In the cellar of the house she kept an immense treasure of paintings by the "Blaue Reiter" and its circle.
-In this way, Münter saved numerous works from their destruction by the National Socialists.
+In the cellar of the house, she kept an immeasurable treasure trove of paintings by the "Blue Rider" and his circle.
+Münter saved numerous works from being destroyed by the National Socialists.

 At the artist's request, the Münter House has been open to the public as a place of remembrance since 1998.
-Even today, parts of the original furnishings, numerous paintings, graphics and reverse paintings on glass, furniture painted by Münter and Kandinsky as well as examples from the popular collection of the two artists can be seen.
+Parts of the original furnishings, numerous paintings, prints and reverse glass paintings, furniture painted by Münter and Kandinsky as well as examples from the popular collection of the two artists can still be seen today.

 Kottmüllerallee 6